Number of kids alone at border hits all-time high in March

 A complex mix of factors in the United States and Central America drove the increase.
 It has coincided with the Biden administration’s decision to exempt unaccompanied children from pandemic-related powers to immediately expel most people from the country without giving them an opportunity to seek asylum.
 Children are instead released to “sponsors” in the U.S., usually parents or close relatives, while being allowed to pursue their cases in heavily backlogged immigration courts.

-Authorities encountered 18,890 unaccompanied children in March, according to U.S. Customs and Border Protection, well above previous highs of 11,475 in May 2019 and 10,620 in June 2014 reported by the Border Patrol, which began publishing numbers in 2009.
-Before then, Mexican adults made up most of those crossing the border.
+The Border Patrol encountered 18,663 unaccompanied children in March, well above previous highs of 11,475 in May 2019 and 10,620 in June 2014.
+The agency started publishing the numbers in 2009.
+Before then, adults made up the vast majority of those crossing the border.

-March’s count was roughly double the 9,457 unaccompanied kids encountered by CBP in February and more than five times the tally of 3,221 in March 2020.
+March’s count was roughly double those encountered by the Border Patrol in February and more than five times the number in March 2020.

 The huge increase in children traveling alone — some as young as 3 — and families has severely strained border holding facilities, which aren’t allowed to hold people for more than three days but often do.
 It’s left the government scrambling to find space and hire staff to care for children longer term until they can be placed with sponsors.